charmiRana/charmiRana/README.md

 - 👋 Hi, I’m @charmiRana
-- 🌱 I’m currently studying Computer Systems Engineering, IoT.
+- 🌱 I recently graduated from Northeastern University, Boston with MS in Computer systems engineering, IoT.
 - 💞️ I’m looking to collaborate on building software solutions, participating in hackathons, Application development with IoT.
 - 📫 How to reach me:
 Linkedin: https://www.linkedin.com/in/charmirana/